mattfordham/gulp-frontend-scaffold/README.md

 Mocha is used as the default for unit tests.
 Via grunt-mocha, unit tests can be run in both the terminal as well as the browser.

 - To execute tests via PhantomJS
- - `grunt test`
+ - `gulp test`
 - To test in browser
- - Run `grunt test`
+ - Run `gulp test`
  - Navigate to `test/html/index.html`
-- When running `grunt dev`, tests are automatically re-run on save of either your source or your spec files and should trigger a reload in the browser.
+- When running `gulp dev`, tests are automatically re-run on save of either your source or your spec files and should trigger a reload in the browser.

 A Few Notes on Folder Structure